MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-known-issues.md

 [!INCLUDE [hci-applies-to-23h2](includes/hci-applies-to-23h2.md)]

-This article identifies critical known issues and their workarounds in AKS enabled by Arc, version 23H2.
+This article identifies important known issues and their workarounds in AKS enabled by Arc, version 23H2.

-The article describes known issues in AKS for all Azure Stack HCI 23H2 releases.
+The article describes known issues in AKS Arc for all Azure Stack HCI 23H2 releases.
 These known issues are continuously updated, and as critical issues requiring a workaround are discovered, they're added.
 Before you deploy your Kubernetes clusters on Azure Stack HCI, carefully review this information.

 ## Known issues in version 2311.2